 (i) state the time and date of the meeting;

-(ii) give the address at which the meeting is to take place;
+(iii) give the address and/or the link to the virtual platform or signing in codes at which the meeting is to take place;

 (d) Proof that an envelope containing a notice was properly addressed, prepaid and posted; or that an electronic form of notice was properly addressed and sent, shall be conclusive evidence that the notice was given.
 Notice shall be deemed to be given 48 hours after it was posted or sent.